 Where a Crowd of Bikers Can’t Go Wrong

 Get over yourself.
 Dives like Grinders are all-accepting, adult playgrounds.
-You’ll easily blend with a mix a people from bikers to bookkeepers.
+You’ll easily blend with a mix of people from bikers to bookkeepers.
 Go ahead feel free to fade into the background or fly your freak flag.
 Just don’t be a snob or even think about starting a fight, because there’s never been an altercation at Grinders.
-According to the bouncers, the only time the police have ever stepped in to assist, is when a woman refused to put her top back on at a David Allan Coe concert.
+According to the bouncers, the only time the police have ever stepped in to assist is when a woman refused to put her top back on at a David Allan Coe concert.

-Enjoy a legendary Philly Cheese Sandwich or NY style pizza, then head out back to soak up live music in Grinder’s cedar-chip-lined Wally World, called Grinders KC.
+Enjoy a legendary Philly Cheese Sandwich or NY-style pizza, then head out back to soak up live music in Grinder’s cedar-chip-lined Wally World, called Grinders KC.
 This one city block of live entertainment draws around 300,000 people a year to hear bands including the Black Keys, George Thoroughbred, Reverend Horton Heat, Joss Stone, and Snoop Dog.
 Lucinda Williams, Old 97s, and the Avett Brothers have also rocked the stage of this rogue music spot!

 5. KELLY’S WESTPORT INN